Nehrybka: Austrian Empire

-The year 1772 was a monumental one in the history of the village.
-Nehrybka, along with other neighboring lands, at the time of the First Partition of Poland, became part of the Austrian monarchy.
+In 1772, Nehrybka, at the time of the First Partition of Poland, became part of the Austrian monarchy.
 After a brief time, the authorities of the monarchy auctioned the village to Count Ignacy Cetner.
-Under Austrian rule, Nehrybka lay in the province of Lviv.
+Under Austrian rule, Nehrybka lay in the province of Lwów.
 It was subject to the district command of the state police in Przemyśl.
 During construction of the fortifications for Przemyśl, there was erected in Nehrybka an artillery battery "Nehrybka", which was to protect the city between the first and second rings of defense.
 For this reason, residents were not allowed to build houses near the fort.